1st day: Marrakesh – Ouarzazate

 4th day: Merzouga – Agdez

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
 The drive back west to the Dra’a Valley takes us via the villages of Tazzarine (featured in the film ‘Babel’) and N’Qob, where we have lunch.
-In the afternoon we continue to Tanasikht, along the track of the ancient caravan route, reaching the Dra’a valley, abundant with large palm trees and ancient kasbahs, at Agdez, where we spend the night in a kasbah.
+In the afternoon, we continue to Tansikht, crossing the Dra’a River.
+Here in the Dra’a valley, full of palm trees of some 44 date varieties, we turn north to Agdez, the head of the valley where we spend the night.

 5th day: Agdez – Chagaga